nathancfox/single-cell-database/docs/scdb_tutorial_working.md

 To avoid having to run the setup script in the future, you can add this line to your `.bashrc` file.

-Then, start a Python REPL and import the package:
+Now, start a Python REPL and import the package:

 ```
 >>> import scdb